 In July 2010, Dr. Ronis chaired a conference at the Center for Strategic and International Studies (CSIS) that presented the findings of the PNSR Vision Working Group Report and Scenarios which she edited, that outlined why foresight capabilities are essential to the workings of the Executive Office of the President of the United States.
 She was awarded a Fulbright Specialist Scholarship and studied these issues in Singapore in August and October 2011.

 In August 2010, she chaired the conference: “Economic Security: Neglected Dimension of National Security” at the National Defense University that explored a “grand strategy” for a healthy U.S. economy.
 A publication based on that conference, edited by Dr. Ronis, was published December 2011.

-In November 2011, Dr. Ronis chaired a symposium at the National Defense University, Institute for National Strategic Studies, Forging an American Grand Strategy: Securing a Path Through a Complex Future, in Washington, D.C.
-A publication based on that conference, edited by Dr. Ronis will be published in 2013.
+In November 2011, Dr. Ronis chaired a symposium at the National Defense University, Institute for National Strategic Studies, “Forging an American Grand Strategy: Securing a Path Through a Complex Future.”
+A publication based on that conference, edited by Dr. Ronis, was published in 2013.

 Dr. Ronis earned a Bachelor of Science in Physics, Mathematics and Education.
 Her M.A. and Ph.D. are from The Ohio State University in Large Social System Behavior.